homerquan/hippie/README.md

 a hypermedia api framework

 ##Goal
-  * Create a auto routing api to use with spinel (auto feature discovery).
+  * Create an auto routing api to use with spinel (auto feature discovery).
 A good example is this question from stockoverflow: http://stackoverflow.com/questions/11650426/working-with-a-hypermedia-rest-api-in-backbone/11652795#11652795

 ##Features